If you're less than satisfied with the quality of your hair, if you have

 You would think that everyone knows How to Shampoo their hair.
 Yet shampooing improperly causes a variety of problems that are easily avoided!
 To properly shampoo the hair:

-Dispense a small amount of shampoo into the hands and rub together.
+Dispense a small amount of shampoo into your hands and rub

 If you're already shampooing your hair properly and your hair isn't